Bangui: 2013 rebellion

-In late 2012, the Séléka coalition rebelled against his autocratic rule and entered the city.
+In late 2012, the Séléka coalition rebelled against the autocratic rule of François Bozizé and entered the city.
 After capturing Bria, Sibut, and other important towns, they were on the verge of capturing Damara, the last strategic town before Bangui.
 France and the US refused to support the president and neighbouring countries reinforced the Central African Multinational Force (Fomac).

 In January 2013, the rebels terminated their operations, hoping for a negotiated settlement.
 Following a ceasefire and a power-sharing agreement, Séléka and Bozizé agreed to honour the rebel's demands for the release of rebel prisoners and the expulsion of foreign troops from the country.
 The agreement allowed Bozizé to complete his term in office and to include members of Séléka in a new government.
 It was also agreed that fresh elections would be held in 2016.
 The agreement was not honoured and the rebels captured Bangui on 23 March 2013, forcing Bozizé to flee the capital.

 As of early January 2014, "around 500,000 have fled their homes" in Bangui, "almost half the city's population."

 On 13 January 2021 around 200 rebels attacked Bangui, killing one peacekeeper before being repelled.